Taking a timeout

 Stay diversified

-The chart shows $25,000 invested each year into either a diversified portfolio (Balanced Toward Growth portfolio objective) or the last year’s best-performing asset class (winners).
+The chart shows $25,000 invested each year into either a 65% stocks/35% bonds portfolio or the previous year’s best-performing asset class (winners).

 Investing behavior: Focusing on the short term

-It’s important to focus on the long term, but day-to-day fluctuations can often get in the way.
-This can lead to:
+It’s important to focus on the long term, but day-to-day fluctuations can often get in the way, causing us to:

 Depending on the vantage point, the same situation may look very different.
 For example, some investors sold in 2008 because their portfolios had fallen from an all-time high value, even though their performance may still have been on track and well above where they initially began.

-The way a situation is presented can influence your decisions.
-For example: “Dow plummets 300 points” or “Dow declines 1%.”3 Both describe the same situation, but the first sounds worse.
-With the Dow over 30,000, we should expect larger point moves, but how the media present market movements can lead investors to make emotional short-term decisions.
+Decisions can be influenced by how a situation is presented.
+For example, assuming a Dow Jones Industrial Average value of 30,000, one can say, “Dow plummets 300 points,” or, “Dow declines 1%.”
+Both describe the same situation, but the first sounds worse.
+With the Dow exceeding 30,000, we should expect larger point moves, but how the media present market movements can lead investors to make emotional short-term decisions.

 It all depends on your perspective, as highlighted below.
 The graphs show the same performance but a different perspective.
-The first graph shows monthly fluctuations in the S&P 500, and the second shows its long-term performance — illustrating why it’s important to keep a long-term focus.
+The top graph shows monthly fluctuations in the S&P 500, and the bottom shows its long-term performance — illustrating why it’s important to keep a long-term focus.

 How to avoid this behavior